ironsketch/ironsketch.github.io/sos.md

 [Definitions](#definitions)

+##### 02/17/18

+Been sick but back on track.
+I started to use Kahn academy to learn Linear Algebra.
+Having an understanding of Linear Algebra is needed for Deep Learning.

 ##### 02/06/18

 I talked to the teacher about an idea I had to use the data structures we are using to make a simple silly relational network (would not call it a [neural network](#Neural_Network)) But each word would have a % of use.
 Each color would have a percentage of use and compare... ?
 We will see.
 [Here](images/weirdidea-1.png) is an image of my abstract idea.